I was standing at the front of a queue in a packed art shop in London.

 Alkyd mediums – (Pronounced: al-kid) an alkyd is a synthetic resin that can be added to oil paint to speed up the drying time of the paints.
 You can buy an alkyd-based medium that you can mix in with your oils, the most commonly available is Liquin by Winsor & Newton, Gamblin also produces an alkyd medium called Galkyd.

-Alkyd Paints - these paints are commonly known as fast drying oil colour and can be handy if you work quick, or have a tight deadline for a client!
+Alkyd Paints – these paints are commonly known as fast drying oil colour and can be handy if you work quickly or have a tight deadline for a client!
 Different brands have different names e.g: Winsor & Newton have Griffin Alkyd.

-Pro tip: Alkyd oil paints have been developed more for the hobby market so the quality of the pigments used can often be less intense that standard artist quality paints.
+Pro tip: Alkyd oil paints have been developed more for the hobby market so the quality of the pigments used can often be less intense than standard artist quality paints.
 Gamblin have produced a lovely paint called ‘fast matte.’
 It is both fast drying, artist quality and dries with a matte finish.
 This is very handy if you are going to paint on top with standard oils because the matte surface gives you a ‘grab’ for the paint to form a strong bond.

 (nerd alert – the Alkyd is called a resin because it dries by solvent evaporation, rather than oxidation (exposure to air) like an oil.

-Alla Prima - (Pronounced: ah-luh pree-ma) this is an Italian phrase that describes a painting created entirely in one sitting, it translates as ‘at the first’.
-Usually there isn’t any under-painting to the piece and is created in one go.
+Alla Prima – (Pronounced: ah-luh pree-ma) this is an Italian phrase that describes a painting created entirely in one sitting, it translates as ‘at the first’.
+Usually, there isn’t any underpainting to the piece and is created in one go.

 ASTM – a labelling on paint tubes that is an International Standard for testing and material qualities.

 Binder – the substance mixed with the dry pigment which holds together (binds) the pigment colour and helps the paint to stick to the support.
 For oil paint, the binder is usually cold-pressed Linseed oil.
-(For egg tempera painting, the binder is egg, yes, egg!)
+(For egg tempera painting, the binder is an egg, yes, egg!)